 Conclusion

 Now that you have a comprehensive understanding of word limits for college essays, it's time to put this knowledge into action.
-Start brainstorming ideas, drafting your essay, and seeking feedback from trusted sources.
+In practice, start brainstorming ideas, drafting your essay, and seeking feedback from trusted sources.
 Remember, your college essay is your opportunity to tell your story and demonstrate why you would be a valuable addition to the college community.
 Take advantage of this opportunity and let your authentic voice shine through.
 Good luck!